-From 1 July 2021 new environmental laws change how we protect the environment.
+On 1 July 2021 new environmental laws changed how we protect the environment.
 All Victorians need to understand and manage their risks to the environment.

 New laws.
 New responsibilities.
 EPA’s CEO explains